drummyfish/my_text_data/why FLOSS.md

 - **Sell services**: Make FLOSS, give it away, let people use it, then sell services, such as **support**, **training**, **certification**, **cutom patches**, **installation in their company**, **packaging** etc. (see [Red Hat](https://www.redhat.com/en)).
 - **Crowdfunding**: Get money to fund the development costs, then release it as FLOSS.
 Give people who helped fund the project special attention, e.g. let them set the direction, vote on the name, the license, make some special content for them, put them into credits, let them chat with you etc.
 - **Ask for donations**: Giving away your work for free is rightfully seen as an extremely generous thing, people will support you with donations.
+- **Sell resources**: You can create FLOSS and then offer servers to run it, possibly with additional services such as backups, auto-updates etc.
 - **Sell brand product**: People are proud to use FLOSS and will pay for t-shirts, mugs, plush mascots, CDs etc.
 - **Sell hardware**: People will buy HW that has free SW for it.
 Example: make a game console, create FLOSS games for it, let people buy the console, play the games and **improve and fix them and make new ones for free**.
-- **Get poaid by the governemnt**: Government is paid by all people and should deliver to all people.
+- **Get poaid by the government**: Government is paid by all people and should deliver to all people.
 Therefore if government pays you to write software, you should release it as FLOSS.
 Also applies to other areas, for example NASA releases their photos into public domain.
 - **Dual-licensing**: Some software give you the choice to choose the license, usually a copyleft one (meaning you can do whatever you want except for close-sourcing it) and non-copyleft one (meaning you can close-source it), which you have to pay for.
 This may sometimes be seen as not 100 % correct by some purists.
 I see it as a possible lesser evil way in the times of transition to fully free culture.
-- If you can't go full FLOSS right now, you may at least choose the lesser evil and start preparing for the transition with some **partial solutions**, such as opening only certain parts of your software (e.g. game engine while keeping the game data proprietary).
+- If you can't go full FLOSS right now, you may at least choose the lesser evil and start preparing for the transition with some **partial solutions**, such as opening only certain parts of your software (e.g. game engine while keeping the game data proprietary) or delayed open-sourcing (e.g. release as FLOSS after a year).

 ## Other questions